-- Have submitted an I-9 Employment Eligibility Form to the office of Human Resources demonstrating that s/he is eligible for employment.
-This must be on file in the office of Human Resources prior to the first day of employment.
-Students who submitted I-9 Forms during a previous academic year do not need to submit another form
+- Have submitted an I-9 Employment Eligibility Form to Payroll/Human Resources demonstrating that s/he is eligible for employment.
+This must be on file prior to the first day of employment.
+Students who submitted I-9 Forms during a previous academic year do not need to submit another form.

-- Have submitted a W-4 Withholding Form to the Human Resources Office prior to the first day of employment.
+- Have submitted a W-4 Withholding Form to Payroll/Human Resources prior to the first day of employment.

 - Students who are under 18 years old must obtain a work permit from the State of Wisconsin.
-If a student does not have a work permit, the Human Resources Office will issue one.
-The Human Resources Office must have a copy of the work permit on file before a students begins campus employment.
-The Human Resources Office will also need the student's birth certificate and original social security card as well as written permission from the parent(s) allowing the student to work on campus.
+If a student does not have a work permit, Payroll/Human Resources will issue one.
+Payroll/Human Resources must have a copy of the work permit on file before a students begins campus employment.
+Payroll/Human Resources will also need the student's birth certificate and original social security card as well as written permission from the parent(s) allowing the student to work on campus.

 Limits On How Much A Student Can Earn